fastrgv/Interval-RPN-Calculator/README.md

 RPN means that you enter the numbers first, then define the operation.
 A unary operator, like sin, will apply the function to the number at the top of the numeric stack, then push the result back on the stack top.
 A binary operator will pop two values off the stack, then perform the operation on them, and push the result back on the stack top.

-For those familiar with the HP RPN calculators, the number entry here differs.
+For those familiar with the HP RPN calculators, the number entry here differs slightly.
 To enter scientific notation you simply type the number as you would normally, eg "1.3e5" or "1.3e-6" followed by the (enter)-key.
-The (n)-key will negate the value at the stack top.  (ie: typing "-1.3e-6" is not allowed)
+The (n)-key will negate the value at the stack top. (i.e.: typing "-1.3e-6" is not allowed)

 The allowed binary operators are {plus,minus,times,divide,pow}.
 These are invoked with the usual keyboard keys.